conan-io/docs/reference/config_files/credentials.rst

 .. note::

     Conan does not pre-emptively use the credentials to force a login automatically in every remote defined at every Conan command.
-    By default Conan uses the previously stored tokens or anonymous usage, until a explicit ``conan remote login`` command is done, or until a remote server launches an authentication error.
+    By default Conan uses the previously stored tokens or anonymous usage, until an explicit ``conan remote login`` command is done, or until a remote server launches an authentication error.
 When that happens, authentication against that server will be done, using the ``credentials.json`` file, the environment variables or the user interactive inputs.